JakeTM9/Gan/README.md

 Hi Reader,

-This is a generic tensorflow workspace for me for when I am out of the office

-Currently only index.py is worth a look
+This is a generic tensorflow workspace for me Currently only index.py is worth a look

 Best,